WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 When people join/leave the users list (syncedstore)

 When people join/leave the y webrtc (yjs presence)

+### New Message Notifications

+We don't have the concept of joining or leaving channels yet, but we can assume that when a client is on a channel-related route that it is at least for that time, subbing to its notifiactions.
+So when looking at a channel or channel thread, always show notifications about new messages when the userId does not match current user.

 #### Join and Leave Channels